Updated July 2018

 Canopy, braking, storage, accessories

-The canopies on the Summit X3 are preferred over the BOB.
-We found them to be sturdier and smoother.
-While the canopies on both strollers are VERY generous (they got even better in the 2016 BOBs), the Summit’s canopies have clever ventilation windows on either side of each, which help keep kids cooler on hot days.
+The sturdy, smooth canopies on the Summit X3 are preferred over the BOB, but are on par with the Urban Glide.
+While the canopies on all 3 strollers are VERY generous (they got even better in the 2016 BOBs), the Summit and the Urban Glide canopies have clever ventilation windows on either side of each, which help keep kids cooler on hot days.

 Head-height: While technically the BOB is a longer stroller and should work better for taller kids, we found that the canopy bunching issue REALLY impedes head room for taller kids on the BOB, even with the material pulled back with the drawstrings.
 The Summit beats BOB in that area as well with its tall, roomy canopies.

-Bottom line: Canopies are a big deal for jogging strollers and reviewers unanimously prefer the canopies on the Summit X3.
+Bottom line: Canopies are a big deal for jogging strollers and we prefer these canopies to the BOB, thought the canopies on the Urban Glide are even better (they detach and rotate down).

 The Summit X3 has a parking brake as well as a handlebar brake, which engages drum brakes in the rear.
-This is a GREAT feature and is found on the BOB Revolution Pro, Ironman & SUS.
-The Summit also has a runaway strap that is secured to the bottom of the stroller, so the stroller won’t travel away from you if you fall or accidentally let go.
+This is an upscale feature found on all the strollers here, except for the BabyTrend.
+This stroller also has a runaway strap that is secured to the bottom of the stroller, so the stroller won’t travel away from you if you fall or accidentally let go.
 If you were to fall while running (yes, it happens), the whole stroller won’t go toppling backward.

-The storage on the Summit is about the same as the BOB, but the storage basket on the Summit is more easily accessed from the sides due to the easy-to-pull elastic.
-The storage baskets on both strollers are annoyingly bisected down the middle – the Summit with a support bar and the BOB with the seat tether strap – so you won’t be able to get a large bag in either one of these strollers.
-The Summit also has mesh storage pockets on the back of each seat.
+The storage on the Summit X3 is about the same as the BOB, though the storage for the Thule Urban Glide blows both of these out of the water.
+The storage baskets on this and the BOBs are annoyingly bisected down the middle by a bar or strap – so you won’t be able to get a large bag in either one of these strollers.

 It does not come with a cup holder or a parent organizer, but those items can be purchased separately.

 The handlebar on the Summit X3 is rubber and easy to wipe clean, but does not adjust for height.
-If you are very short (under 5’2″) or very tall (over 6’1”), I would steer you (no pun intended) to the new BOB Revolution Pro or Flex models.
+If you are very short (under 5’2″) or very tall (over 6’1”), I would steer you (no pun intended) to the BOB Revolution Pro or Flex or the Thule Urban Glide Double.

 The Summit X3 has large 16” air-filled tires in the back and a 12” air-filled tire in the front.
-Yes, you’ll need to keep a pump handy to re-inflate the tires every so often.
-While the rear suspension on the BOB is excellent, the Summit X3 has all-wheel suspension.
+Like with all of them, you’ll need to keep a pump handy to re-inflate the tires every so often.

-Another awesome feature the Summit X3 has that the BOB does not, is a switch on the handlebar, which allows you to switch from fixed-front wheel mode to swivel mode.
+Another awesome feature the Summit X3 has that the BOB and Urban Glide do not, is a switch on the handlebar, which allows you to swap from fixed-front wheel mode to swivel mode.
 This is MUCH preferred to bending down on the ground and switching it at the wheel by hand.
 Much cleaner too!
 Nobody likes kneeling in the dirt… except for kids.

 The Summit X3 folds with Baby Jogger’s signature fold (i.e., “the fold”), which is sooooo easy and elegant.
-Simply pull the handle in the bottom of the seat, and the stroller folds in two.
+Simply pull the handle in the bottom of the seat, and the stroller folds in two (the Urban Glide does this as well).
 Reviewers unanimously agree this is an easier operation than folding the BOB.

 While the Summit X3 is a large, heavy stroller, it actually fits pretty nicely into trunks.
 You’ll need a larger trunk, but I would say the Summit X3 would take up about ¾ of the trunk of a medium to large SUV, like a Ford Explorer.